-This structure is quite common in the UNIX world, and is also how OSC organizes the software we provide.
+This structure is how OSC organizes the software we provide.
 Each directory serves a specific purpose:

 local- Gathers all the files related to your local installs into one directory, rather than cluttering your home directory.
 Applications will be installed into this directory with the format "appname/version".
 This allows you to easily store multiple versions of a particular software install if necessary.

-/nfs/01/username" with the full path of your home directory.
-(You can identify this from the command line with the command "
+$HOME is the full path of your home directory.
+You can identify this from the command line with the command

-Now that you have your directory structure in space, you can install your software.
-For demonstration purposes, we will install a local copy of the Git version control system.
+Now that you have your directory structure created, you can install your software.
+For demonstration purposes, we will install a local copy of Git.